Shresth-Chaurasia/Password_Manager/README.md

 # PASSWORD MANAGER
-### An app that allows user to manage their passwords efficiently
+** An app that allow users to manage their passwords efficiently.
+And also allow them to store, save and use their passwords seamlessly. **